Do you want a low-profile toilet that will create a modern, stylish look for your bathroom?

-With seven distinct finishes, the Kohler San Raphael comfort height toiletwill give you everything you want!
-It’s slim enough to work in a half bathroom if needed, yet offers enough power to get even the toughest jobs done.
+With seven distinct finishes, the Kohler San Raphael comfort height toilet will give you everything you want!
+It’s slim enough to work in a half bathroom if needed, yet still offers enough power to get even the toughest jobs done.

 What Are the Features of the Kohler San Raphael?

-There are also these specific features to consider with the Kohler San Raphael as well:
+There are also these specific features to consider with the Kohler San Raphael as well.

-- the lid of the seat on the San Raphael offers an automatic closing so you won’t have to worry about the toilet lid slamming down ever again.
+- The lid of the seat on the San Raphael offers an automatic closing so you won’t have to worry about the toilet lid slamming down ever again.

 Although that may be inconvenient at first, we’ve found there are ways to adapt, such as transitioning to wipes or even using a bidet to resolve this issue.
-Either way, the amount of water you use will be greatly reduced.
+Either way, the amount of water you use will be significantly reduced.

-Is There an Advantage To Owning the Kohler San Raphael?
+Is There an Advantage to Owning the Kohler San Raphael?

-The elongated bowl does mean there is more of a surface area that needs to be maintained, but overall the experience of using this toilet is rather beneficial and will help those in water conservation areas to really experience some tremendous savings.
+The elongated bowl does mean there is more of a surface area that needs to be maintained, but overall the experience of using this toilet is rather beneficial and will help those in water conservation areas to experience some tremendous savings.

-If there were one thing we’d change in this toilet’s design, however, it would be how the toilet resets itself.
+If there were one thing we’d change in this toilet’s design, however, it would be how the unit resets itself.
 It’s a little loud compared to other toilets, especially at this price point, and that can be a bit cumbersome in some homes.